What are the Fire Safety Regulations In England?

 Buildings Over 11 Metres in Height

 The building blocks that are bigger than 11 meters need specialised protection from fire hazards.
-Because it is difficult to manage or control the fire in these premises.
+Because it’s difficult to manage or control the fire in these premises.
 These buildings must have fire safety measures, including stricter alarms, fire doors, and evacuation plans.
-The responsible persons must provide safety information to residents and maintain all fire safety equipment to protect residents and occupants.
-He should also carry out annual checks on flat entrance fire doors.

 High-Rise Residential Buildings